kyletran511/DS-4002-Project-2/README.md

 - pandas – For data manipulation and preprocessing.
 - matplotlib & seaborn – For data visualization.
 - Isolation Forest (from scikit-learn) – For anomaly detection
-- ttest_ind - For statistical analysis (Mann Whitney U test)
+- ttest_ind - For statistical analysis (two sample t-test)

 The platform used for development was Google Colab via a juptyer notebook